wowaTYPO3/website-crawler/README.md

 - The script automatically creates an output directory if it doesn't exist.
 - Temporary files are automatically cleaned up, even if the script is interrupted.
 - The User-Agent setting in the configuration file is used for robots.txt compliance.
+- The structured output format makes it easy to process the results programmatically or manually.